nickyiliwang0000/h/css/flexbox.md

 }
 ```

-Notice that `margin:auto;` for our `.flexItem` class in the CodePen centers every element with a class of `.flexItem`, rather than the group of them.
+Notice that `margin: auto;` for our `.flexItem` class in the CodePen centers every element with a class of `.flexItem`, rather than the group of them.
 (Create a `div` to wrap the elements we want centered and set that margin to `auto`.)

 ## Adjusting white space